Drug dealer convicted in 7 killings could face execution

 Corey Johnson, who was sentenced to death in connection with seven of the slayings, was right in the thick of it as one of the leaders of the Newtowne gang.
 He and two other members were sentenced to death under a federal law that targets large-scale drug traffickers.

-Johnson, now 52, was scheduled to die Thursday at the federal prison in Terre Haute, Indiana, although a federal judge in Washington, D.C., halted that execution and Friday's scheduled execution of Dustin Higgs because both men tested positive last month for COVID-19.
-Government lawyers have been successful in getting a green light from the U.S. Supreme Court to proceed even after lower courts put federal executions on hold, so there’s a real chance both could still go forward.
+Johnson, now 52, was scheduled to die Thursday at the federal prison in Terre Haute, Indiana.
+A federal judge in Washington, D.C., had halted the execution and Friday's scheduled execution of Dustin Higgs because both men tested positive last month for COVID-19, but a federal appeals court late Wednesday lifted the injunction.
+Additional appeals in the case are likely, though government lawyers have been successful in getting a green light from the U.S. Supreme Court to proceed even after lower courts put federal executions on hold.

 If the executions are delayed past this week they might not happen at all because President-elect Joe Biden, who takes office next Wednesday, opposes the federal death penalty and has said he'll work to end its use.